Alarxon/ToDoManagement/README.md

 3. Rename "htaccess" file to ".htaccess"
 4. Open your MySQL management tool (In my case PHPMyAdmin)
 5. Execute the .sql script located at models\database.sql
+6. Edit the Database.php located at models\Database.php, and change your credentials for access to the database
-6. Lauch your Apache Server
+7. Lauch your Apache Server
-7. Test on localhost (for example: http://localhost/ or http://localhost/ToDoManagement/)
+8. Test on localhost (for example: http://localhost/ or http://localhost/ToDoManagement/)
-8. If you have a problem visualizing or navigating the project, you'll need to set a VirtualHost:
+9. If you have a problem visualizing or navigating the project, you'll need to set a VirtualHost:
    - **On your C:\Windows\System32\drivers\etc\hosts file (You I'll need administrator privileges to save the file)**
    ```
    127.0.0.1 todo